fgelati/PDZ/CONTRIBUTING.md

 Error and bug reports will be extremely appreciated and can be notified at [gelati@ifz-muenchen.de](gelati@ifz-muenchen.de).

 ## Documentation
 A proper documentation is not yet available.
-An introduction to the project and its activities can however be found in the presentation
+An introduction to the project, its activities and goals can however be found in the presentation
 [Archival Authority Records as Linked Data thanks to Wikidata, schema.org and the Records in Context Ontology](https://doi.org/10.5281/zenodo.3465304) given by Francesco Gelati at the [ICARUS (International Centre for Archival Research) Convention "Archives and Archival Research in the Digital Environment"](https://icar-us.eu/en/event/english-icarus-convention-24/) in September 2019 at Belgrade.